Working in Canada: what is meant by levels A, B, C, D and 0?

 The Young Professionals temporary work permit

-The Young Professionals permit is for people with a job offer of type 0 or levels A or B of the NOC.
-Note that level C jobs may also be eligible if the applicant can present a higher education diploma or certificate.
+The Young Professionals permit is for people with a job offer of TEER category 0, 1, 2 or 3 of the NOC.
+Note that TEER 4 jobs may also be eligible if the applicant can present a post-secondary diploma, certificate or degree with their work permit application.

 To find out more: the Young Professionals permit in Canada.